Building the Notetaker of All Time

 Table of Contents

-A few months ago, I wrote about momentum — about finding the right hill and rolling.
+A few months ago, I wrote about momentum, finding the right hill, and rolling down it.
 Right around then, I started building something I’d been wanting to make for a while: a minimalist note-taking app with realtime cross-device sync, like Raycast Floating Notes but with sync.
 With sync between my Mac and my iPhone, I’d stop DM-ing myself reminders and finally have a shared “L1 cache” on hand.

-I spent the next month building noat on nights and weekends after work.
+I spent the next month building noat on nights and weekends after work, using project-based learning to pick up some new skills.
 Now that I’m back home, I can write about how it went.

 What’s noat? #